-11.711.9 This Schedule has been created to set out the terms of the Marine Licence that will be deemed to be granted by the Order.
+11.9 This Schedule has been created to set out the terms of the Marine Licence that will be deemed to be granted by the Order.
 The Schedule has been amended significantly following discussions with the MMO and following their response to the Examining Authority's First Questions and comments on the DML.
 It is believed that the amended drafting should meet the drafting points raised by the MMO.
 Of note are the amendments to paragraph 7 which seek to avoid the previous confusion between references to ecological management plans and now refer to a lagoon habitat enhancement plan which is to accord with the mitigation and monitoring strategy (Document 6.12).
 In addition paragraph 17 has been amended to provide certainty of timescale in respect of any approvals required from the MMO.
-A draft licence was sent to the MMO in December 2014.
-Their response is awaited.